jakemcc/jakemccrary.com/source/_posts/2017-05-29-adding-a-json-feed-to-octopress-slash-jekyll.markdown

 ```
 {% endraw %}

 I approached this problem by reading the [JSON Feed Version 1 spec](https://jsonfeed.org/version/1) and cribbing values from the template for my Atom feed.
 The trickiest part was filling in the `"content_html"` value.
 It took me a while to find figure out that `jsonify` needed to be at the end of {% raw %}`{{ post.content | expand_urls: site.url | jsonify }}`{% endraw %}.
-That translates the value into its JSON representation.
-You’ll notice that any template expression with `jsonify` at the end also isn’t wrapped in quotes, this is because `jsonify` is doing that for me.
+That translates the post's HTML content into its JSON representation.
+You’ll notice that any template expression with `jsonify` at the end also isn’t wrapped in quotes.
+This is because `jsonify` is doing that for me.

 The {% raw %}`{% if forloop.last == false %},{% endif %}`{% endraw %} is also important.
 Without this, the generated JSON has an extra `,` after the final element in items.
 This isn’t valid JSON.